Disability Theology

 • Rioux, Marcia.
 1996.
 ‘Services and Supports in a Human Rights Framework’, Disability Studies Quarterly 16, no. 1: 4–10.

 • Sande, Nomatter.
 2023.
-African Churches Ministering to and with Persons with Disabilities: Perspectives from Zimbabwe.
+African Churches Ministering ‘to and with’ Persons with Disabilities: Perspectives from Zimbabwe.
 Abingdon: Routledge.

 • Swinton, John.
 2000.
-Resurrecting the Person.
+Resurrecting the Person: Friendship and the Care of People with Mental Health Problems.
 Nashville, TN: Abingdon Press.

 • Swinton, John (ed.).
 2005.
 Critical Reflections on Stanley Hauerwas’ Theology of Disability.
 London: Routledge.